 We have extended browser pairing on both JSTOR and Artstor.
-Pairing means that if a person visited either site from their campus network (through a proxy or a VPN, for example) within the last 30 days, their off-campus access from the same browser will be extended through December 31,2020 instead of the normal 30 days.
+Pairing means that if a person visited either site from their campus network (through a proxy or a VPN, for example) within the last 30 days, their off-campus access from the same browser will be extended for one year instead of the normal 30 days.
 Browser pairing is lost when a browser cookies are cleared.

-As of May 1, people who normally access JSTOR through an institutional account can create a personal account on JSTOR and it will be paired with their institutional access.
-Any person with a paired account can then use their account to access JSTOR for 120 days (temporarily increased from 90 days during COVID-19) no matter where they are located.
+Researchers who access JSTOR through an institutional account can create a personal account on JSTOR and it will be paired with their institutional access.
+Any person with a paired account can then use their account to access JSTOR for 120 days, no matter where they are located.
 Learn more about account pairing on the JSTOR Support site.

 Learn how to use JSTOR's institution search page to log in through an institutional account.